a312863063/generators-with-stylegan2/README_EN.md

 ![Image text](https://github.com/a312863063/seeprettyface/blob/master/EP001-01.png)<br/><br/><br/>

 ## What next:
-&emsp;&emsp;There are three steps that the virtual person take to replace the real person:<br/>
+&emsp;&emsp;There are three steps that the virtual person takes to replace the real person:<br/>
 &emsp;&emsp;1.The virtual person has an attractive appearance that makes people fall in love at first sight.<br />
-&emsp;&emsp;2.The Virtual person has various postures that make people feel natural and comfortable.<br />
+&emsp;&emsp;2.The virtual person has smooth gestures that make people feel natural and comfortable.<br />
-&emsp;&emsp;3.The virtual person has a lovely character that makes people feel warm and cute.<br />
+&emsp;&emsp;3.The virtual person has a lovely character that makes people feel warm and loved.<br />
 <br/><br/><br/>